World XI vs West Indies T20: Nasser Hussain finds new commentary spot – in the slips cordon

-During the opening over of International T20 between World XI and West Indies at the iconic Lord’s on Thursday, former England captain and commentator Nasser Hussain’s presence in first slip drew social media ire for not taking the game seriously.
+During the opening over of International T20 between World XI and West Indies at Lord’s on Thursday, former England captain and commentator Nasser Hussain’s presence in first slip drew social media ire for not taking the game seriously.

-The exhibition match was held to raise funds for the refurbishment of five cricket stadia in the Carribean damaged by hurricanes.
-But the match, which was broadcast live on ICC’s Facebook account, highlighted why T20 matches should not be given international status as they are not taken seriously.
+The exhibition match was held to raise funds for the refurbishment of five cricket stadia in the Carribean islands that were damaged by hurricanes.
+It was broadcast live on ICC’s Facebook account.

 Many took to Twitter to comment on the absurdity after watching Hussain in the slips: